All Episodes

 That's a fact.

-Let me let me add a couple of things here.
+Let me add a couple of things.

-For the first time in 171 years, people are voting with their feet, governor.
+For the first time in 171 years, people are voting with their feet, Governor.

 They're leaving.

-If it's so great as you say, why aren't you gaining in population?
+If it's so great, as you say, why aren't you gaining in population?

 You're not addressing the highest state income tax in the entire nation.

-You never mention the fact you can talk about Florida and Texas all you want, but there is a reason if you rent a U-Haul out of California to move to Texas, as so many of your former residents have done.
+You never mentioned the fact you can talk about Florida and Texas all you want, but there is a reason if you rent a U-Haul out of California to move to Texas, as so many of your former residents have done.

 Why?